Spaqin/spaq-in/src/posts/ttartisan-27mm-pancake.md

 ![Corner](../images/tta27/Comparison_corner.jpg)

 In the corner though, absolutely destroyed.
-Very surprising - that with this levels of vignette, the image sharpness itself isn't worsened at the edge of the frame!
+Very surprising - that with this level of vignette, the image sharpness itself isn't worsened at the edge of the frame!